citp/privacy-policy-historical/u/us/usi/usidentify.com.md

 **IV.
 CHOICE AND OPT OUT**

 Upon request we can block the records we have control over in our database from being shown on USIdentify.com.
 Unless otherwise required by law, we will only accept opt-out requests directly from the individual whose information is being opted-out and we reserve the right to require verification of identity and reject opt-out requests in our sole discretion.
 Of course we are unable to remove any information about you from databases operated by third parties.
-If you would like us to remove your records from USIdentify.com, please mail us a request with your full name, date of birth and current city and state to: 1821 Q Street Sacramento, CA 95811.
+If you would like us to remove your records from USIdentify.com, please mail us a request with your full name, date of birth and current city and state to: US Identify, 9450 SW Gemini Drive Suite # 29296, Beaverton, OR 97008-7105.
 Please note that changes you request may not be effective immediately.
 We will endeavor to comply with your request as soon as reasonably possible.
 Note that despite any request for removal of or change to personally identifiable information, we may need to retain certain information for recordkeeping purposes and there may also be residual information that will remain within our databases and other records, which will not be removed or changed.

 We are not obligated by law to block the records we have control over in our database from being shown on USIdentify.com.
 Despite this, we will endeavor to comply with any such requests to block the records we have control over as described above.
 Please note, we have no control over public records, and do not guarantee or warrant that a request for removal of or change to personally identifiable information as described above will result in removal of or change to all of your information from USIdentify.com.
 Further, we are not responsible for informing third parties (including without limitation our third party service providers or strategic partners) with whom we have already shared your personally identifiable information of any changes requested pursuant to this section, or for removing information from or causing information to be removed from the databases or records of such entities.